 To address this, a National Agricultural Workforce Strategy has been developed by the National Agricultural Labour Advisory Committee and submitted to the Australian Government for consideration.

 The government is considering the recommendations of the strategy and will respond in due course.

 The committee consulted with a wide range of stakeholders to inform the development of the strategy.

 The strategy aims to ensure farmers have access to a fit-for-purpose workforce at the right place, at the right time of the season.

 National Agricultural Labour Advisory Committee

 On 11 December 2019, Senator the Hon.
 Bridget McKenzie, Minister for Agriculture announced the membership of the National Agricultural Labour Advisory Committee.
-The committee will develop the National Agricultural Workforce Strategy, which will investigate ways to ensure a sustainable future workforce for the sector and report to government by the end of October 2020.

 Agricultural Labour Advisory Committee members: